 1st Formations provide a free Online Company Manager facility where a whole host of information about your company can be found – including the company registration number.

-TIN numbers and company directors
+TINs and company directors

 National Insurance Number

 A National Insurance Number is a unique personal reference number that links individuals in the UK with their tax records, including personal National Insurance Contributions, social security benefits, tax payments, and student loans.
-This TIN number is made up of 2 letters, 6 numbers, and a final letter.
+This TIN is made up of 2 letters, 6 numbers, and a final letter.
 It is usually provided to UK residents 3 months before their 16th birthday.

 Any company directors who pay themselves via PAYE will need their National Insurance Number.
 They are also required to claim benefits, apply for student loans, or to pay National Insurance Contributions.
 A National Insurance Number is used by a variety of organisations for official tax purposes, including: